stocks29/docker-plenv-vanilla-latest/README.md

+## How is this different from docker-plenv-vanilla?

+It only builds the latest version of perl

 ## Vanilla plenv perls for Docker

 Build file to build Docker image that has all Perls in its vanilla installed state.